 Where on earth are we?
 The 'Manche' in our name refers here to La Manche (Dept 50) in northern France, the west side of the Cotentin peninsula, the part of France nearest to the UK Channel Islands. ('Manche' also refers to the (English) Channel, and, confusingly, to a sleeve, or the handle on a broom!)
 The resident Anglophone population here is believed to be around 3,000, mainly retired people but a proportion of younger people as well, scattered across the beautiful countryside and along the coast.
 La Manche welcomes many tourists from the UK, the rest of Europe, and further afield, while a number of our congregation divide their year between here and homes elsewhere.
 In normal circumstances the ferry ports are usually busy with people and vehicles coming and going!

-The first English services here began in 2002, and in due course the congregation was recognised as an official Church of England Chaplaincy.
-A priest in charge was appointed, retiring in 2014.
-Since then life and ministry has been a co-operative venture involving resident and visiting retired clergy, Readers, and our congregations learning that 'The Church - it is all of us!'
+English services began in Coutances in 2002, and in due course the congregation was recognised as an official Church of England Chaplaincy.
+A priest in charge was appointed, and a second congregation was later planted in the far south of la Manche.
+That priest retired in 2014 and a replacement has not been found: since then life and ministry here has been a co-operative venture involving resident and visiting retired clergy, Readers, and our congregations, learning that